mendix/docs/content/product-naming/product-naming-guide.md

 ### Mendix Profile {#profile}

 This term replaces "Developer Profile."
 This term is not to be used in the product UI or documentation.
-For more information, see the [Outdated & Incorrect Terminology](#outdated) section below.
+For more information, see the [Terminology History](#outdated) section below.

 {{% alert type="info" %}}
 Capitalize in all instances.